drivet/website/content/posts/2020/typescript-enums.md

 You don't have to pull these kinds of shenanigans with a TypeScript transpiler because Typescript isn't pretending to be anything other than a somewhat safer version of JavaScript.
-TypeScript doesn't provide a specialized list implementation, for example, because JavaScript already gives you perfectly good arrays.
-TypeScript's class construct maps directly to ES6's class construct which is, itself, mere syntactic sugar over the somewhat more cumbersome EcmaScript 5 class construct.
+TypeScript doesn't provide a specialized list implementation, for example, because JavaScript (especially ES6) already gives you perfectly good arrays.
+TypeScript's class construct maps directly to ES6's class construct which is, itself, mere syntactic sugar over the somewhat more cumbersome ES5 class construct.

 What I'm trying to say is that TypeScript really is just "JavaScript with types" which is why my hackles go up every time I hear someone describe it